 Cloud Technologies in Smart Cities

-The development of smart cities means finding ways to store constantly generated volumes of data securely.
-This data also has to be accessible on-demand, structured and displayed in a way to be useful in making decisions.
+The development of smart city solutions means finding ways to store constantly generated volumes of data securely.
+This data also has to be accessible on-demand, structured, and displayed in a way to be useful in making decisions.
 Here’s where cloud technology steps in.

 Cloud acts as a storage for large amounts of data aggregated from various applications and sensors, and also as an analysis system.
 Apps can streamline the process of managing data.
 The term “cloud technologies” can also mean cloud computing that is the delivery of computing as a service.